What is Grey Area Drinking?

 Ask yourself if you are coming to rely on alcohol perhaps a bit too much.
 Ask yourself if your drinking is making you unhappy deep down and would you be happier and feel better having a proper break?

 It is important to understand that you don’t have to hit rock bottom in order to have a problem.
 Alcohol is a drug, it’s addictive and your tolerance will only go up.
 If you only have a glass or two in the evening but those glasses are vital to you then perhaps it is time to do something about it before those glasses turn into bottles.
 It can happen quickly, it creeps up on us without us even noticing.
 I used to have the odd beer or a glass of wine once or twice a week, never giving it a thought.
 But before I realized it had come to the stage where there was always alcohol in the house and if I didn’t drink for whatever reason then I felt that something was off.

 Don’t be worried, like I was of stigma and stereotypes.
 More and more people are choosing to have an alcohol free lifestyle for whatever reason.
 Nothing bad has to happen for you to stop drinking.
 You don’t have to have a reason to choose to stop drinking other than you want to.

-If you are worried about your drinking and would like some help then the Sober Bliss Course can help you reframe your drinking, change your mindset and show you that there is a better way and that an alcohol free lifestyle is wonderful, enjoyable and the best thing you can do for yourself.
+If you are worried about your drinking and would like some help then the Sober Bliss Program can help you reframe your drinking, change your mindset and show you that there is a better way and that an alcohol free lifestyle is wonderful, enjoyable and the best thing you can do for yourself.